-What can you do with an Online Doctor of Nursing Practice?
+What can you do with a Doctor of Nursing Practice degree?

-- Prepare for advanced roles as a leader in health care administration, education or policy
+- Qualify for advanced roles as a leader in health care administration, education, or policy

 - Serve as an advocate and mentor for other nurses

 - Work as an educator to teach the nurses of tomorrow

 - Fill a void in health care for doctorate-prepared nurse leaders to help advance nursing as a profession